Fintechs increasingly turning to third parties to boost UX, accelerate time to market, and plug gaps in existing capabilities

 Regulation – As the sector matures it is becoming increasingly regulated.
 This has prompted the rise of Banking-as-a-Service (BaaS), as fintechs effectively outsource compliance to a licensed third party.
 Seven out of the top 10 most outsourced services are regulated.
 And fintechs prefer to work with specialists for all of them.

 “Fintechs are growing fast and increasingly looking to outsource services and capabilities to fuel their expansion,” said Vicki Gladstone, CEO and COO at Moorwand.
 “The card and wider payment offering usually takes centre stage in most fintechs’ proposition and is a key point of differentiation for the business.
-So, it’s no surprise to see issuing come out top nor that fintechs are turning to firms with deep specialisms to help them to stand out from the crowd.”
+So, it’s no surprise to see issuing come out on top nor that fintechs are turning to firms with deep specialisms to help them to stand out from the crowd.”

 “Across the board the services that are mission critical, complex and involve compliance are outsourced to specialist providers,” concluded Gladstone.